Road Safety: How to Ensure Your Employees Are Safe Behind the Wheel

-Did you know that the number of licensed drivers in the US in 2019 was 227,752 thousand?
+Did you know the number of licensed drivers in the US in 2019 was 227,752 thousand?
 And that this number is estimated to be counted as having been 230,000 thousand in 2020?
-Many people are on the road, which means that the potential for accidents is high.
-It is important to ensure road safety.
+Many people are on the road, so the potential for accidents is high.
+It is essential to ensure road safety.

-This fact can be scary to be aware of.
-Especially if you run a business that has a fleet of vehicles.
-And, road safety is one of your top concerns, these risks affect your business and the people in it.
+This fact can be scary to be aware of, especially if you run a business with a fleet of vehicles.
+And road safety is one of your top concerns.
+These risks affect your business and the people in it.

-To ensure that your employees are safe, you need to be aware of all the different road safety rules.
-So, that you can tell your employees about them.
-You also need to come up with the right road safety tips applicable to the vehicles in your fleet.
+To ensure your employees are safe, you must be aware of all the road safety rules so that you can tell your employees about them.
+You also need to develop the proper road safety tips applicable to the vehicles in your fleet.
 Putting all this information together can be stressful and take up a lot of time.

 That’s why we’re providing this article to you.
-By telling you everything you need to know about road safety for your employees, you can ensure they’re safe on the road and focus on what matters most.
+You can ensure they’re safe on the road and focus on what matters most.
 This is running your business successfully.
 Read on to learn more.

 Be Aware of Your Responsibilities

-The first thing you need to know, as a business owner of a company that has employees driving, is what your responsibilities are.
+As a business owner of a company that has employees driving what your responsibilities are.
 These responsibilities are both legal and practical.
-By knowing what you should be taking care of, you’ll know what you’re responsible for versus what your employees are responsible for.
+You’ll know what you’re responsible for versus what your employees are responsible for.

 The Vehicles in Your Fleet

-When you’re managing a large number of vehicles in your fleet, you need to ensure you do everything properly with them before allowing your employees to use them.
-The first step in this is doing a safety check of the car, including any that are legally required, such as smog checks.
+When managing many vehicles in your fleet, you must ensure you do everything properly with them before allowing your employees to use them.
+The first step in this is doing a safety check of the car.
+This includes any that are legally required, such as smog checks.